 Safety failures create emergency situations that put workers in harm's way.
 General contractors and subcontractors sometimes fail to implement appropriate safety standards and sometimes fail to follow established safety standards.

-Barsumian Law LLC has represented victims of serious construction accidents and held negligent parties accountable for causing preventable construction accidents and injuries.
+Barsumian Armiger has represented victims of serious construction accidents and held negligent parties accountable for causing preventable construction accidents and injuries.
 Even when an injury may have been caused as a result of a co-worker’s or employer’s negligence, third-party liability claims may exist to compensate an injured construction worker in addition to worker’s compensation claims.

-Barsumian Law LLC represents victims who have suffered serious injuries in construction accidents, industrial accidents, trucking accidents, and farm accidents.
+Barsumian Armiger represents victims who have suffered serious injuries in construction accidents, industrial accidents, trucking accidents, and farm accidents.
 When accidents are fatal, we also represent surviving family members.
 We handle and file personal injury suits against other drivers, other contractors, property owners and makers of products that fail and cause injury on the job site.

 The legal principle of seeking compensation is simple: When you are hurt, and another party's negligence caused or contributed to the injury, you have the right to seek just compensation in a court of law from that party.